DistributedWeb/ddrive-daemon/README.md

 After it's been started, you can check if the daemon's running (and get lots of useful information) with the `status` command:
 ```
 ❯ ddrive status
-The DDrive daemon is running:
+The dDrive daemon is running:

   API Version:             0
   Daemon Version:          1.7.15